thetillhoff/webscan/README.md

 webscan google.com -a # Scan domain and website webscan 192.168.0.1 -a # Scan IP and website webscan https://github.com/thetillhoff/webscan -a # Scan domain and website at specific path

+webscan --help # Learn more about running specific scans
 ```